 With a revitalized design based on understanding this interaction, companies will improve their services or products, leading to higher customer satisfaction rates and securing future business from the targeted base.
 Studies have shown that upsell and cross-sell revenues by companies who engage in journey mapping increase by as much as 79% over those who do not.
 This guide will dive into the customer journey mapping artform, allowing your business to use the collected customer data more effectively to enhance customer experiences.

-From a holistic standpoint, a customer journey map (or CJM) breaks down the customer’s interaction with a business by visualizing the interaction process from start to finish.
-This affords insights for the business into what their customers are motivated by, what they need, and what they expect from the product or service.
+From a holistic standpoint, a customer journey map (or CJM) visualizes the customer’s interaction with a business from start to finish.
+This affords businesses insights into what motivates their customers, what they need, and what they expect from the product or service.
+A customer journey map helps businesses better understand customers, spot potential concerns, improve customer retention, and make better business decisions.

 The first step in a journey map is the customer’s product discovery.
 Still, other typical touchpoints generally include researching the product, deciding to make the purchase, making said purchase, obtaining it, and everything that comes after the sale.
 Customers may experience pain points at any time during this process, so the business can use the CJM to improve the necessary part(s).